mindspore-ai/docs/tutorials/source_en/parallel/pipeline_parallel.md

 ```

-After training, the log files are saved to the `pipeline_inference_logs` directory, where part of the file directory structure is as follows:
+After inference, the log files are saved to the `pipeline_inference_logs` directory, where part of the file directory structure is as follows:

 ```text